 Annika Waern has more than ten years of experience in designing and studying larp, specializing in pervasive larp.
 Her work places focus on the role of technology in larp, and on the social appropriation processes that emerge in larp.

-Josh Tanenbaum is an assistant professor in the Department of Informatics at UCI.
+Tess Tanenbaum is an assistant professor in the Department of Informatics at UCI.
 He creates and studies hybrid digital/physical systems of play around identity and empathy.

 Katherine Isbister is Professor of Computational Media and directs